oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/ip_authoring_mmhost/README.md

 ### Memory-mapped interface implementation restriction

-Memory-mapped interface is restricted to function implementations, which means that it is not supported for lambda implementation.
-Also, all parameters must be preset, even if just one parameter is being changed from the default values.
+The mmhost macros are restricted to use with functors, which means that they cannot be used when the kernel is written as a lambda function.
+Also, all arguments of the macro must be specified, even if just one parameter is being changed from the default values.

 #### Example: A kernel expressed using a functor model.
 ```c++